houtianze/avrecord/README.md

 [![npm](https://img.shields.io/npm/dm/avrecord.svg)](https://www.npmjs.com/package/avrecord)

 # avrecord
 A very primitive Video / Audio rotating recording (mainly for WebCam) script.
-Records forever (until you Ctrl-C), remove old recordings (default older than 7 days).
+It records forever (until you Ctrl-C) by intervals (default 2 hours), removes old recordings (default older than 7 days).
+It should be reliable to run on 24 * 7.

 # Requirements
 - node.js